 By clearing a path to your vehicle first, you avoid packing down snow on the way.
 You would have to shovel that same snow later, anyhow, and packed snow is tougher to shovel than unpacked snow.
 So take care of it right from the get-go.

-The best way to shovel snow is to break up the job into smaller parts, resting in between.
+In fact, the best way to shovel snow, in general, is to break up the job into smaller parts, resting in between.
 Try to clear your driveway in stages, rather than in one fell swoop.
-If the snowstorm has already ended, divide the workload into sections; if the snowstorm's still in progress, do some preliminary snow shoveling, then go back after the storm.
+If the snowstorm has already ended, divide the workload into sections.
+If the snowstorm's still in progress, do some initial snow shoveling, then go back to finish after the storm.

-A lot of people make the mistake of creating huge snow piles all along the edge of the driveway -- not exactly the best way to shovel snow.
-It's better to throw each shovel-full a good distance away from your driveway.
+A lot of people make the mistake of creating huge snow piles all along the edges (sides) of the driveway, to the point that the driveway becomes a sort of tunnel.
+This is an example of what is not the best way to shovel snow.
+It's better to throw each shovel full a good distance away from your driveway.
 Here's why:

 - What happens when the next snowstorm comes?
 Those huge snow piles lining your driveway will be right in your way, making it harder for you to toss the new snow.

 Another mistake people make shoveling snow is forgetting where walkways or paths are that provide access to outbuildings, compost bins and the like.
-For example, they'll blindly start out by piling snow from the driveway onto a path to an outdoor storage shed, only to realize later that they need to clear off that path.
-So they end up moving the same snow twice -- obviously not the best way to shovel snow.
+For example, they'll start out by piling snow from the driveway onto a path to an outdoor storage shed, only to realize later that they need to clear off that path.
+So they end up moving the same snow twice.
+If you accept the idea that the key is to avoid unnecessary work, this is not the best way to shovel snow.

 Our Backs Aren't Meant for This Kind of Work